Course Enquiries - UK

 Nate Gallardo, BA (Hons) Sound Design (2013)

-Your Lecturers are leading practitioners in their fields, so everything we do is industry relevant.
+Your Lecturers are leading practitioners and world-leading researchers in their fields, so everything we do is ahead of the pack and industry relevant.
 Inspiring guest speakers from renowned record labels, studios and production houses will give you further industry insight and build your professional connections

 |Lectures and seminars||Self-directed learning|